mercedeszafeher/react-random-color-generator-fall-2024/README.md

 ## TODO's:

+- [ ] Remove unnecessary default files (logo, test files, etc.)
+- [ ] Create a simple UI with: - A button labeled "Generate Random Color". - A display area for the generated color.
+- [ ] Use basic CSS for styling: - Center the button and color display. - Set a fixed height and width for the color display box.

+- [ ] Find the color library
+- [ ] Create a state
+- [ ] Initial state color

 - [ ] A button with the exact text Generate will cause a new color to be generated when it is clicked
 - [ ] Once a color is generated, update the background color of a div which contains the exact text Generated Color: <background color hex code> (the background color and the hex code must match)

 ## Stretch Goals

 - [ ] Allow user to specify hue (eg. green or red or blue)